alexis-lp/Deep_Learning_TP/README.md

 n_training_samples = 45000 ; n_val_samples = 5000  =>  Computation Time 221.49s, Ending Validation loss = 0.77, 72.29% accuracy on test images

 We can see that reducing the size of the training set increases the ending validation loss.
-This is quite normal because our training period become less general and so our validation loss curve is more likely to diverge quickly.
+This is quite normal because our network trains less and so it will be harder for him to generalize to unknown data set.
+So our validation loss curve is more likely to diverge quickly.
 However for the performances we see that after 40000 (for the training set) there is not a huge difference so we will keep our initial 40000 training set / 10000 validation set configuration.

 # Finding the best configuration

 Then after having seen the influence of almost all-important parameters I tried to find the most performing configuration.
-To do so I came back to a pooling layer that concentrate information:
+To do so I came back to a pooling layer that concentrate informations:

 self.pool = nn.MaxPool2d(kernel_size=2, stride=2, padding=0).

 And I used convolutions that create more channels (up to 750 for my best performance).
 For every test I adapted the number of epochs in order to limit the overfitting phenomenon.

-I progressed slowly from 72% of accuracy on the test images to 74% and finally I reached my best configuration that you can find on my notebook.
+I had been progressing slowly from 72% of accuracy on the test images to 74% and finally I reached my best configuration that you can find on my notebook.

 I will sum up here the results:

 Accuracy of the network on the 40000 train images: 91.00 %